Islamgarh: History

-In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, In 1005 he conquered the Shahis in Kabul in 1005, and followed it by the conquests of Punjab region.
+In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, In 1005 he conquered the Shahis in Kabul, followed by the conquests of the Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.
-The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Kashmir.
+The Punjab region became predominantly Muslim due to missionary Sufis whose dargahs dot the landscape of Kashmir.

-After the decline of the Mughal Empire, the Dogra invaded and occupied Mirpur District.
-The Muslims faced severe restrictions during the Dogra rule.
+After the decline of the Mughal Empire, the Sikhs overran the region and later Dogra invaded and occupied Mirpur District.
+The Muslims faced severe restrictions during the Dogra occupation.
 During the period of British rule, Mirpur District increased in population and importance.

-The predominantly Muslim population supported Muslim League and Pakistan Movement.
-After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslims refugees from India settled down in the Mirpur District.
+The predominantly Muslim population supported the Muslim League and Pakistan Movement.
+After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while Muslim refugees from Jammu division settled down in the Mirpur District.

 Many residents of Islamgarh have emigrated to the United Kingdom during the 1950-60s.

 Rapid progress and fast growing population gave Islamgarh the status of town committee in 1979 and after attaching the union council Andrah Klan and village Kalyal Bainsi to Islamgarh, its status was raised to Municipal Committee in 1998.
 Total population of Municipal Committee, according to the 1998 census, was 15493.
 If the annual population growth rate is considered 3.1%, it means the population of Municipal committee must be 33000 in 2017.
 Total area of the municipal committee is 14,728 acres or 57 square kilometers.
 It means the density of population is 333 people per square kilometer.
 The population of area will increase if proposed bridge is constructed between Rathoa Muhammad Ali and Chak Haryam.
 In that case distance would be reduce to 5–7 Kilometers and it would become part of Mirpur.